TodePond/TodePondDotCom/wikiblogarden/blending/work/primitive/readme.md

 <br>

 > Meta note: Sometimes I do wonder if there's anyone who "hate reads" my blog.
-Like that can't stand what I say, but they read anyway.
+Like they can't stand what I say, but they read anyway.